Mary Frith: Biography

 However, Mary seems to have been given a fair amount of freedom in a society that so frowned upon women who acted unconventionally.
 In 1611 Frith even performed (in men's clothing, as always) at the Fortune Theatre.
 On stage she bantered with the audience and sang songs while playing the lute.
 It can be assumed that the banter and song were somewhat obscene, but by merely performing in public at all she was defying convention.
 (Note: "[W]omen were banned from the public stage in England until the second half of the century.")

 Once a showman named William Banks bet Mary 20 pounds that she would not ride from Charing Cross to Shoreditch dressed as a man.
 Not only did she win the bet, she rode flaunting a banner and blowing a trumpet as well.
 She also rode Marocco, a famous performing horse.

 Such public actions led to some reprisal.
 Frith was arrested for being dressed indecently on 25 December 1611 and accused of being involved in prostitution.
 On 9 February 1612 Mary was required to do a penance for her "evil living" at St Paul's Cross.
 She put on a performance then, according to a letter by John Chamberlain to Dudley Carleton.
 In his letter, Chamberlain observes, "She wept bitterly and seemed very penitent, but it is since doubted she was maudlin drunk, being discovered to have tippled off three quarts of sack".

 She married Lewknor Markham (possibly the son of playwright Gervase Markham) on 23 March 1614.
 It has been alleged that the marriage was little more than a clever charade.
 Evidence shows that the whole thing was contracted to give Frith a counter when suits against her referred to her as a "spinster".

 It turned out that society had some reason for its disapproval; by the 1620s she was, according to her own account, working as a fence and a pimp.
 She not only procured young women for men, but also respectable male lovers for middle-class wives.
 In one case where a wife confessed on her deathbed infidelity with lovers that Mary provided, Mary supposedly convinced the woman's lovers to send money for the maintenance of the children that were probably theirs.
-It is important to note that, at the time, women who dressed in men's attire on a regular basis were generally considered to be "sexually riotous and uncontrolled", but Mary herself claimed to be uninterested in sex.
+At the time, women who dressed in men's attire on a regular basis were generally considered to be "sexually riotous and uncontrolled", but Mary herself claimed to be uninterested in sex.

 She is recorded as being released on 21 June 1644 from Bethlem Hospital after being cured of insanity, which may or not be related to the (possibly apocryphal) story that she robbed General Fairfax and shot him in the arm during the Civil War.
 It was said that to escape the gallows and Newgate Prison she paid a £2,000 bribe.